timoh6/timoh6.github.com/_posts/2014-06-16-PHP-data-encryption-cheatsheet.md

 Ideally, use keys generated using cryptographically secure random number generator (see more about random number generation [here](#random-numbers)).
 With AES-256 you need 32 bytes of random data (raw bytes, _not_ encoded).

-If you have to rely on user typed keys (ie. a config parameter), it needs to be derived to be suitable to use as an encryption key.
+If you have to rely on user typed keys (ie. a config parameter), it needs to be stretched to be suitable to use as an encryption key.
 Use PBKDF2 algorithm to turn a human supplied key into an encryption key.
 See [http://php.net/hash_pbkdf2](http://php.net/hash_pbkdf2) (and make sure to use raw output).

 If you are not on PHP 5.5 or higher, you have to use an userland PHP PBKDF2 implementation.
-One such implementation can be found here: [https://github.com/defuse/password-hashing/blob/master/PasswordHash.php#L87](https://github.com/defuse/password-hashing/blob/master/PasswordHash.php#L87).
+One such implementation can be found here: [https://defuse.ca/php-pbkdf2.htm](https://defuse.ca/php-pbkdf2.htm).

 **Note** that when relying on userland implementations, you can not stretch the key as much as you could with more efficient PHP's native `hash_pbkdf2()` function, which means you can not squeeze as much security out of the user supplied key.